-major breakout [New definition on trial from 1 August 2022] means that a team has finished a heat in a time 0.5 seconds or more faster than its breakout time.
+major breakout means that a team has finished a heat in a time 0.5 seconds or more faster than its breakout time.

 misconduct means any behaviour or altercation that would leave a person with an unfavourable opinion of the sport of flyball.
 It includes: